-- Motor is thermally protected,
+- 1. Motor is thermally protected

-- Motor is not thermally protected,
+- 2. Motor is not thermally protected

-- Motor is provided with overheat protective device.
+- 3. Motor is provided with overheat protective device

-For examples, refer to the paragraphs below.
+For examples, refer to paragraphs below:

-- 1. Motors equipped with built-in thermal protection have "THERMALLY PROTECTED" stamped on the nameplate.
+1. Motors equipped with built-in thermal protection have "THERMALLY PROTECTED" stamped on the nameplate.
 Thermal protectors open the motor circuit electrically when the motor overheats or is overloaded.
 The protector cannot be reset until the motor cools.
 If the protector is automatic, it will reset itself.
-If the protector is manual, press the red button to reset. - 2.
-Motors without thermal protection have nothing stamped on nameplate about thermal protection.
+If the protector is manual, press the red button to reset.

-- 3. Motors that are provided with overheat protective device that does not open the motor circuit directly will indicate "WITH OVERHEAT PROTECTIVE DEVICE." - a.
-Motors with this type of "Overheat Protective Device" have protector leads brought out in the motor conduit box marked "P1" and "P2."
+- 2. Motors without thermal protection have nothing stamped on nameplate about thermal protection. - 3.
+Motors that are provided with overheat protective device that does not open the motor circuit directly will indicate "WITH OVERHEAT PROTECTIVE DEVICE". - A. Motors with this type of "Overheat Protective Device" have protector leads brought out in the motor conduit box marked "P1" and "P2".
 These leads are intended for connection in series with the stop button of the 3-wire pilot circuit for the magnetic starter which controls the motor.
-See diagram. - b.
-The circuit controlled by the above "Overheat Protective Device" must be limited to a maximum of 600 volts and 360 volt-amps.
+See Figure 1.
+B. The circuit controlled by the above "Overheat Protective